Red Light Green Light Method for Solving Large Markov Chains: Introduction

 \subsection{Related literature}

 Research on computation of a stationary distribution of Markov chains has a long history.
 Our goal here is to sketch the line-up of the results that are directly relevant for positioning of our work.
-By no means we attempt to provide a comprehensive survey of this vast research area.
-We refer the reader to several excellent books, for example,~\cite{stewart1991numerical, bini2005numerical}.
+For a more comprehensive survey of this vast research area we refer the reader to several excellent books, for example,~\cite{stewart1991numerical,bini2005numerical}.

 The stationary distribution of a Markov chain is a normalized solution of a linear system, or the principal eigenvector of the transition matrix.
 There are two general computational approaches for finding such solution: exact and iterative.